bitshares/bitshares.github.io-old/_technologies/en/stakeholder-approved-project-funding.md

    BitShares is designed to be self funding and self-sustaining by giving the stakeholders the power to direct where blockchain reserves are spent.
 BitShares has a reserve pool of 1.2 billion BTS (about $8 million dollars) that automatically grows as transaction fees are collected and the share price rises.
 Each day the blockchain is authorized to spend up to 432,000 BTS (about $77,000 per month); enough to hire a small team to maintain the network for years even with no price appriciation.
-redirect_from:
-    - /delegates/
 ---

 <center> <img width="800px" src="/images/cashflow.png"/></center>